Fullthorp History, Family Crest & Coats of Arms

 The surname Fullthorp was first found in Durham where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held estates in that county.

-Important Dates for the Fullthorp family
+Early History of the Fullthorp family

 This web page shows only a small excerpt of our Fullthorp research.
 Another 130 words (9 lines of text) covering the years 1510, 1600, 1153, 1168, 1171, 1397, 1540, 1455, 1487 and 1388 are included under the topic Early Fullthorp History in all our PDF Extended History products and printed products wherever possible.

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Fullthorp are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Fullthorp include: Fulthorp, Fullthorp, Foulthorpe, Fullthrop, Fulthrop, Fulthrup, Fullthrup, Fullthrupp, Fowlsthorp, Fowlthorp, Fowlesthrop, Fowlesthrup, Fowlesthrupp, Fowlethorpe, Fowlethrup and many more.